 Fall is perhaps the most photogenic season, with changing leaf color, northern lights and rutting moose.

 But many photographers prefer winter, when they can capture beautiful photos of ice caves, crashing waves and owl irruptions.

 Here are some of the photographers most worth following.

 Paul Sundberg, Grand Marais.
 Sundberg, the retired manager of Gooseberry Falls State Park, posts spectacular wildlife images accompanied by information gleaned from patient observation.
 Bookmark his Photo of the Week galleries and give yourself a weekly treat.

 Thomas J. Spence, Tofte.
 Spence takes many photos along the shore but also ventures into Superior National Forest for photos of wildlife, especially moose and, most memorably, a family of five lynx.
 He shares them on his Facebook page.

 Christian Dalbec, Two Harbors.
-Dalbec specializes in the shoreline between Split Rock and Duluth, taking many gorgeous images of ice formations and surfers at Stoney Point.
+Dalbec specializes in the shoreline between Split Rock and Duluth, taking many gorgeous images of waves, ice formations and surfers at Stoney Point.

 © Torsten Muller